Can wet carpets be saved after flood damage?

 - The padding that is underneath the carpet should be removed immediately as it is almost impossible to clean it.
 Over time it will become a home for infections to grow.

-The best thing to do if your carpet has been damaged by flood water is to get a professional consultation from a good carpet cleaning company.
+The best thing to do if your carpet has been damaged by flood water is to get a professional consultation from a good flood damage restoration company.

 They will be able to tell you whether your carpet can be saved or whether it should be disposed of.